Jason Isbell: Drive-By Truckers

 In 2001, at age 22, Isbell joined the Drive-By Truckers while they toured in support of their album Southern Rock Opera.
-The band operates out of Athens, Georgia, where Isbell lived while with the band.
+The band operated out of Athens, Georgia, where Isbell lived while with the band.
 Co-founder Patterson Hood recalls that he met Isbell through Dick Cooper, a mutual friend from Muscle Shoals.
 Hood invited Isbell to join the Drive-By Truckers after he sat in with the group at an acoustic house party when guitarist Rob Malone did not show up.

 Isbell recorded and contributed many songs to the Drive-By Truckers for their next three albums, 2003's Decoration Day, 2004's The Dirty South, and 2006's A Blessing and a Curse.
 The title track of Decoration Day was revealed by Isbell in the 2014 Live from Lincoln Center concert to be a true story about his family members.

 For most of his time as a band member, Isbell was married to Shonna Tucker, who joined the band after Isbell as bassist.
 The two were part of the band's documentary, The Secret to a Happy Ending.
 The two later divorced.

 On April 5, 2007, Isbell announced that he was no longer a member of the Drive-By Truckers.
 The following day, Patterson Hood confirmed the break on the band's official site.
 In his letter to the fans, Hood described the parting of ways as "amicable" and expressed the hope that fans would continue to support the Drive-By Truckers as well as Isbell's solo efforts.
 Isbell had been with the Drive-By Truckers for six years.

 On June 15, 2014, Isbell teamed with Hood and Mike Cooley for a benefit at the Shoals Theater in Florence, Alabama.
 The sold-out acoustic performance was the first time Isbell had performed with his former bandmates since they split in 2007.
 In August 2015, Hood joined Isbell onstage and played a couple of Drive-By Truckers songs together in Hood's new adopted hometown of Portland, Oregon.